nikcorg/select-env/README.md

 ## addTest(label, testfn)

-add a new test. the test is exposed as a function with the same name on `selectEnv`. `testfn` should return a boolean value. `label` can contain alphanumeric characters and the underscore, but must begin with a character.
+add a new test.
+The test is exposed as a function with the same name as `label` on the `selectEnv` object, `testfn` should return a boolean value.
+The `label` can contain alphanumeric characters and the underscore, but must begin with a character.

 ## lock()

-write protect the current test suite
+write protect the current test suite.
+New tests can still be added, but attempting to overwrite existing tests will throw an error.

+## freeze()

+freeze the current test suite.
+No new tests can be added and existing tests cannot be flushed out.

 ## flush()

-restore default state. used in testing.
+restore default state, unless frozen. used in testing.